bezumec82/TimeServer/STM/LaOS/readme.txt

     look '...FLASH.ld' file.
 Heap has its separate place.
  -  Two types of threads can be created - privileged and unprivileged.
  -  Support 'true' atomic and counting semaphore based on 'ldrex'/'strex'.
+ -  Supervisor can work in several modes :
+    - with wdg - if you forget 'Yield' or stuck - reset will happen
+    - with SysTick - event driven system.
+      Supervisor put system in sleep, SysTick or any other IRQ awakens it.

 Drawbacks :
  -  If you want to use it, you should think.